 Experiential learning and research

 Advanced courses give you the opportunity to apply your education to real-life situations.
 You can also complete advanced coursework where you will be guided in the practical application of research methods for planning and carrying out program evaluations, including developing your own evaluation designs.
 Directed studies courses give you the opportunity to conduct an investigation of a research problem, which will require a written report of your findings.
-The Irving K. Barber School of Arts and Sciences holds an annual undergraduate research conference on UBC’s Okanagan campus to showcase student research projects.
+The Irving K. Barber Faculty of Science holds an annual undergraduate research conference on UBC’s Okanagan campus to showcase student research projects.

 A UBC education will introduce you to people and ideas from around the world, open doors to new opportunities, and take you places you never imagined.
 You’ll graduate not only with expertise in your chosen field, but with the skills you need to continue growing, learning, and evolving with your career over time.